 Place fattier side of the brisket up so that fat keeps the meat tender during cooking.
 Smother the roast with a layer of very thinly sliced onions, pressing into the roast.
+Cover tightly with foil.

 Let brisket come to room temperature or place in oven on delayed cook mode.

 Set oven to cook for 3 hours on 300 degrees F. Let roast stay in oven until the oven cools down, at least for a half hour.

 Remove from oven and allow to cool completely.
 Refrigerate before slicing.